 We know that filing any kind of car insurance claim, even a small one, can be stressful.
 Our unique claims services will simplify the process, getting you back on the road in no time.

-1. Call the Police
+- Call the Police

-If the damage to your car is a result of an accident, an act of vandalism or a hit-and-run, call the police and have them file a report.
+If the damage to your car is a result of an accident, an act of vandalism or a hit-and-run, call the police and have them file a report. - Take Pictures

 Take detailed pictures of the damage to your car and its surroundings.
-These are helpful for the adjuster when they investigate your claim.
+These are helpful for the adjuster when they investigate your claim. - File Your Claim

 Please have your policy number ready.
-You can file a claim online or by contacting us or your agent directly.
+You can file a claim online or by contacting us or your agent directly. - Assignment and Tracking of the Claim

 After you report your claim, you’ll receive a claim number to help track its progress.
-We’ll also assign you a friendly representative to answer any questions you may have.
+We’ll also assign you a friendly representative to answer any questions you may have. - Damage Evaluation

-If your vehicle has damage and the applicable coverage applies, we offer these convenient options to get you back on the road as soon as possible:
+If your vehicle has damage and the applicable coverage applies, we offer these convenient options to get you back on the road as soon as possible:- CarPicsSM Photo Appraisals: Eliminate the need to schedule a claims inspection and receive your estimate within hours.
+You may even get paid that same day.*

-• Crashbusters® Mobile Claim Service: Have a representative meet you to appraise the damage at a time and place that’s convenient for you, often issuing you a check on the spot.
+- Crashbusters® Mobile Claim Service: Have a representative meet you to appraise the damage at a time and place that’s convenient for you, often issuing you a check on the spot.

-• Door to Door Valet Claim Service®: Let us pick up your car and handle the repair process from start to finish.
+- Door to Door Valet Claim Service®: Let us pick up your car and handle the repair process from start to finish.
 If you have rental coverage, we’ll even coordinate a rental car.

-6. Receive Your Claim Settlement
+- Receive Your Claim Settlement

 Based on your situation, Plymouth Rock may pay your claim to the repair shop or we may reimburse you directly.
 Your claim payment will be based on the terms and coverage in your car insurance policy.

-Dealing With a Damaged Car: Scratches and Dents
+Dealing with a damaged car: Scratches and dents

 If your car has suffered a scratch or dent, be prompt about repairing it.
 Damage on your car can affect its resale value.
 Even if you’re not planning on selling your car, your car’s value will affect how much you may receive in the event of a total loss.